Hallowe’en is just around the corner – and it’s time for the creepy and the scary.

 13. Córdoba, Argentina

 From 1976 to 1983, a brutal dictatorship gripped Argentina.
-According to human rights organizations, over 30,000 people – mostly youth – disappeared, were tortured or murdered.
+According to human rights organizations, over 30,000 people – mostly youth – were disappeared, tortured or murdered.
 Throughout the country the regime operated “detention centers,” some of which are now museums called Archivo de la Memoria (Memory Archives).

 The Archivo de la Memoria in Córdoba, located on an alley next to the cathedral, is an especially potent experience.
 If you are sensitive to energies, you might find this a rather uncomfortable visit.
 The walls that hid the torture chambers have been removed, and the cells – many inscribed with the dying words of the political prisoners – once more see the light of day.